portworx/px-docs/enterprise/lighthouse-new.md

 ![Lighthouse menu](/images/lh-new-menu.png){:width="1796px" height="600px"}

-Click manage clusters.
-You should now see a list of clusters that have been added to Lighthouse.
+* Click on Manage Clusters.
-Click the trashcan on the right to delete the cluster form Lighthouse.
+* In the cluster list that appears, click on the trashcan link next to the cluster name.
+* This will remove the cluster from Lighthouse Display

-This will not remove your cluster from your KVDB.
+**NOTE** This will not remove your cluster from your KVDB.
 Just entry in lighthouse.

 ![Lighthouse add new cluster](/images/lh-new-delete-cluster.png){:width="1796px" height="600px"}